-Control variables are described as follows.
-The size of a company will affect its operating performance.
+Control variables are described below.
+Generally, the size of a company will affect its operating performance.
 The main reason is that it is easier for large companies to obtain internal and external funds, and large-scale companies have economies of scale in operations, marketing and finance (Demsetz and Lehn, 1985).
-The debt ratio (Lev) defined as the debt ratio in year t minus the debt ratio in year t-1, where the debt ratio in year t is the debt ratio at the end of year t.
+The debt ratio change rate (Lev) - defined as the debt ratio in year t minus the debt ratio in year t-1, where the debt ratio in year t is the debt ratio at the end of year t.
 The asset turnover ratio (Turn) is defined as the net sales revenue of the year t divided by the average total assets of the year t.
 Cash flow from operating activities (CFO) is defined as the natural logarithm of the cash flow from operating activities in year t.
-The chairman concurrently serves as the general manager (Dual) is defined as if the chairman concurrently serves as the general manager, set the dummy variable DUAL to 1, and otherwise 0.
+The chairman concurrently serves as the general manager (Dual) is defined as if the chairman concurrently serves as the general manager, set the dummy variable DUAL to 1, otherwise it is 0.
 Board size (BOARDSIZE) is defined as the board of directors in year t number of people.
-The top ten audit firms (BigX) is defined as whether the company is audited by the top ten audit firms (BigX).
-The defined as the foreign shareholding ratio (OStock) and the age of the enterprise (Age).
-The fixed effects of Year and Industry (Ind) are also controlled.
+The larger the board size, the more diverse the professional knowledge, experience, and background of its members than likely, so it can play a better function and generate a better earnings communication channel (Dalton, Daily, Johnson and Ellstrand, 1999).
+The top ten audit firms (BigX) is defined as whether the company is audited by the top ten audit firms in year t.
+Since China's special auditing environment is different from that of the Big Four audit firms in other economies, the significance of the audit of the top ten audit firms is the same as that of the Big Four.
+Their professional capabilities and auditing effects enable enterprises to maintain a high quality of earnings, especially when such large audit firms are industry experts (Carcello and Li, 2013; Chin and Chi, 2011).
+In addition, it also controls the foreign shareholding ratio (OStock) and the age of the enterprise (Age).
+At the same time, the fixed effects of Year and Industry (Ind) are also controlled.